Moving Streaming Production to the Cloud

 Figure 2.
 Restream Studio

-One of the bigger companies in the broadcast space, Grass Valley, offers AMPP, which basically was created to help the team at Riot Games and players in the esports market, where it’s in continuous use.
+One of the bigger companies in the broadcast space, Grass Valley, offers AMPP, which was initially launched in April 2020 for companies in the esports market, where it’s in continuous use, as well as serving many other customers, such as TV network enterprises and the corporate world.
 Another large broadcast company operating in the cloud production space is Vizrt.
 Its Flexible Access solution suites include Viz Vectar Plus and the Viz Engine for graphics.
 I understand that Vizrt plans to add a replay element soon as well.

 Chyron is offering the PRIME Live Platform (Figure 3, below), which is another online, complete mixing, video, and audio solution.
 A year ago, we had two or three cloud production platforms, but the number of options available now demonstrates that technology companies are definitely paying attention to the growing migration of production workflows to the cloud.

 Cloud Hardware Control Solutions